doorgan/blog/src/posts/2021/04/the_elixir_ast.md

 end
 ```

 Now we need to look at the received AST and look for `:field` calls.
 The intended usage of the macro is in with a `do` block.
-This syntax is sugar for the case when the last element for a function is a keyword list, and it's last element has the `:do` key.
+This syntax is sugar for the case when the last element for a function is a keyword list, and its last element has the `:do` key.
 If we look at this example:
 ```elixir
 typedstruct do